H1drogen/Algorithms/README.md

 # Algorithms

 ## Description
-This repository is a personal collection of solutions to Algorithms problems from multiple sources (predominently Leetcode), implemented in various languages.
+This repository is a personal collection of solutions to Algorithms problems from multiple sources (predominantly Leetcode), implemented in various languages.

 ## Languages Used
 - Python